UMWEDU/umw-finaid-sync/_pages/completing-the-fafsa.md

 </ul>
 The Office of Financial Aid strives to make the FAFSA (Free Application for Federal Student Aid) process as easy as possible for UMW students by offering a variety of <a href="http://www.umw.edu/financialaid/process/financial-aid-events/">workshops and chats</a>  both at our campus, and off-site at local high schools.

-The <a href="https://fafsa.ed.gov/">online FAFSA</a> will guide you through the different sections of the FAFSA.
-Begin by clicking the “Start a New FAFSA” button, and follow the directions on the screen.
-Here are some tips to completing your FAFSA correctly.
+Here are some tips for completing an <a href="https://fafsa.ed.gov/">online FAFSA</a>.

 After the FAFSA filing deadline, all undergraduate students continue to be eligible for <a href="http://www.umw.edu/financialaid/types/loans/student-loans/">Federal Direct Student Loans</a>, and <a href="http://www.umw.edu/financialaid/types/federal-grants/">federal grants</a>.
 Other funds (<a href="http://www.umw.edu/financialaid/types/virginia-state-grants/">Virginia State Grants</a>, <a href="http://www.umw.edu/financialaid/types/scholarship-opportunities/">scholarships</a>, etc.) will not be available after that date.
 <h2>FSAID</h2>
 <ul>
  	<li>You’ll need an <a href="https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid">FSA ID</a>, a username and password combination that allows you to sign your FAFSA electronically.
-Your FSA ID also can be used to sign loan contracts and to access certain information online.
-You can get your FSA ID as you fill out the FAFSA, but you also have the option to get it ahead of time.</li>
+Your FSA ID also can be used to sign loan contracts and to access certain information online.</li>
+ 	<li>You can get your FSA ID as you fill out the FAFSA, but you also have the option to get it ahead of time.</li>
 </ul>
 <h2>Information Needed to Apply</h2>
 <ul>